freeCodeCamp/freeCodeCamp/README.md

 });
 ```

-Sure, it's simpler, but as soon as you pass 1000 lines of code in `app.js` it becomes difficult to manage.
+Sure, it's simpler, but as soon as you pass 1000 lines of code in `app.js` it becomes a little difficult to navigate the file.
-I mean, the whole point of this boilerplate was to separate concerns, so you could
+I mean, the whole point of this boilerplate project was to separate concerns, so you could
 work with your teammates without running into *MERGE CONFLICTS*.
 Imagine you have 4 developers
 working on a single `app.js`, I promise you it won't be fun resolving merge conflicts all the time.
 If you are the only developer then it's fine.
 But as I said, once it gets up to a certain LoC size, it becomes